THE ABSTRACT SUBMISSION IS OPEN FROM THE 29TH OF OCTOBER TILL THE 7TH OF FEBRUARY

 6. Human faces and circles are effective focal points, they will directly attract attention.

 1. Keep text to an absolute minimum: write down what you feel like is the absolute minimum, then force yourself to leave out half of that.

-2. Long lines of text are more difficult to read, which is why magazines and newspapers always break up their text into narrower columns.
+2. Long lines of text are more difficult to read, which is why magazines and newspapers always break up their text into narrow columns.

 3. Left justifying text makes for an easier read.

-3. Consider your font.
-You do not have to stick with just one.
+3. Consider your font but remember you do not have to stick with just one.
+Make sure not to use more than two or three.
 Adding a little variety, and even downloading a font that is not available on PowerPoint, can make your poster stand out.
-But never use more than two or three fonts.
-Fonts that are often used are Sans serif fonts like Helvetica or Gill Sans for the body and a Serif for the titles.
-Use anything but comic sans, which makes everything look amateuristic.
+Fonts that are often used are Sans Serif fonts like Helvetica or Gill Sans for the body and a Serif for the titles.
+Use anything but Comic Sans, which makes it look less professional.